spring-guides/gs-rest-service/README.md

 }
 ```

 The key difference between a human-facing controller and a REST endpoint controller is in how the response is created.
-Rather than rely on a view (such as JSP) to render model data in HTML, an endpoint controller simply returns the data to be written directly to the body of the response.
+Rather than rely on a view (such as a [JSP](/understanding/JSP)) to render model data in HTML, an endpoint controller simply returns the data to be written directly to the body of the response.

 The magic is in the [`@ResponseBody`](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/web/bind/annotation/ResponseBody.html) annotation. `@ResponseBody` tells Spring MVC to not render a model into a view, but rather to write the returned object into the response body.
 It does this by using one of Spring's message converters.
-Because Jackson 2 is in the classpath, this means that [`MappingJackson2HttpMessageConverter`](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/http/converter/json/MappingJackson2HttpMessageConverter.html) will handle the conversion of Greeting to JSON if the request's `Accept` header specifies that JSON should be returned.
+Because Jackson 2 is on the classpath, Spring's [`MappingJackson2HttpMessageConverter`](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/http/converter/json/MappingJackson2HttpMessageConverter.html) is automatically chosen to convert the Greeting instance to JSON.

 Creating an executable main class